Branch House: Ownership succession and recent history

 In 2003, the Virginia Center for Architecture Foundation (VCAF), precursor to the Virginia Center for Architecture (VCA), purchased the landmark for $2 million, subsequently verifying historic preservation tax credits, coordinating work with the Virginia Department of Historic Resources, and undertaking a $2 million renovation.
 The renovation repaired flat sections of the complex roof system, repaired the leaded-glass casement windows, removed paint from its interior stonework, modernized the HVAC systems and brought the facility into compliance with the accessibility requirements of the Americans with Disabilities Act.

 On April 1, 2005, the facility opened as a museum, incorporating galleries, shops and offices.
 Two large rooms, one a long gallery along the northern wall of the house and another the former living room, provide exhibit space.
-In addition to the museum, which is an affiliate of the International Confederation of Architectural Museums, Branch House accommodates the offices of the Virginia Society of the American Institute of Architects (VSAIA) and the Virginia Center for Architecture (VCA); the editorial office of VSAIA's publication, Inform magazine; a museum shop; as well as the main legal offices of Dominion General Counsel.
-A rare book shop, Collectors Old Book Shop, operates on the second floor, having relocated with VSAIA and VCAF when they moved from Barret House in Richmond.
-Beulah Gould Branch's bedroom now serves as the official boardroom of VCA and VSAIA.
-Branch House's original chapel room remains undeveloped.
+Until 2015, the Branch House accommodated the offices of the Virginia Society of the American Institute of Architects (VSAIA) and the Virginia Center for Architecture (VCA).
+Since 2015, the Branch House has been the home of The Branch Museum of Design (www.branchmuseum.org), which presents changing exhibits and programs, along with the annual Mad Hatter Art & Design Auction.

-In 2013, the museum received a $250,000 gift from the Elwood Fund, administered by the descendants of John Kerr and Beulah Gould Branch.
-In 2014, the museum dedicated one of the facility's galleries in honor of Zayde Branch Rennolds and in recognition of the 2013 Elwood Fund gift.